 Millions of dollars of imported and exported cargo go through this international port yearly.
 The port employs hundreds of workers to move that cargo and maintain ships, equipment, and machinery.

 Maritime Accidents in Oregon

-Real examples of the kinds of accidents that maritime workers in Oregon and elsewhere may suffer are all too common.
-For instance, in 2013 a large crane, weighing more than 600 tons, collapsed at the Port of Portland.
-Luckily no one was caught underneath the crane at the time that it fell, but the incident illustrates just how hazardous this work environment can be, especially when proper precautions are not taken.
+- Crane Accident.
+In 2013, a large crane weighing more than 600 tons collapsed at the Port of Portland.
+Luckily no one was caught underneath the crane when it fell, but the incident illustrates how hazardous this work environment can be, especially when proper precautions are not taken.

-In 2008, a passenger tourist vessel, called the Queen of the West caught fire in its engine room while taking tourists up the Columbia River.
-The cause was found to be a fault in the engine that caused oil to spray into the exhaust.
+- Tourist Boat Fire.
+In 2008, a passenger tourist vessel called the Queen of the West caught fire in its engine room while taking tourists up the Columbia River.
+The cause was a fault in the engine that caused oil to spray into the exhaust.
 All passengers and crew members were rescued, but one suffered hypothermia.
 Many lives were saved and injuries avoided because the ship owners voluntarily installed a fire detection system.

 Oregon’s River Bar Pilots

 River bar pilots are specially trained workers who navigate ships through dangerous waters.
 They are locally based and know their area.
 Ship captains give up control to let these elite pilots do their job.